The Mindframe program supports safe media reporting, portrayal and communication about suicide, mental ill-health and alcohol and other drugs.

-Funded by the Australian Government’s Department of Health, under the National Suicide Prevention Program, the Mindframe education and training program is managed by Everymind.
-Program activities include national leadership, resource development and national dissemination, and ongoing contribution to the evidence base in this area.
+Funded by the Australian Government’s Department of Health, under the National Suicide Prevention Program, Mindframe is an initiative of Everymind.

 The Mindframe education and training program aims to:

-- Build a collaborative relationship with the Australian news media (print, radio, television, and online news) through the development and dissemination of evidence-based resources and sector engagement to enable a more accurate and sensitive portrayal of suicide and mental illness.
+- Build a collaborative relationship with the Australian news media (print, radio, television, and online news) through the development and dissemination of evidence-based resources and sector engagement to enable safe and accurate portrayals of suicide and mental ill-health.

-- Influence tertiary curriculum so that graduates in journalism and public relations will be aware of and able to respond to issues relating to suicide and mental illness.
+- Support tertiary educators, so journalism and public relations graduates will be equipped to respond to issues relating to suicide and mental ill-health.

-- Support sectors that work with the media (such as the mental health sector, the suicide prevention sector and the police) to facilitate a better understanding about issues to consider when working with the media around mental illness and suicide.
+- Support sectors that work with the media (such as the suicide prevention and mental health sector, police and courts and Primary Health Networks (PHNs) to facilitate a better understanding about issues to consider when communicating with the media around suicide and mental ill-health.

-- Provide practical advice and information to support the work of scriptwriters and others involved in the development of Australian film, television and theatre, to help inform truthful and authentic portrayals of mental illness and suicide.
+- Provide practical advice and information to support the work of stage and screen professionals and others involved in the development of Australian film, television and theatre productions, to help inform truthful and authentic portrayals of suicide and mental ill-health.

-- News media - includes peak media bodies, media organisations (including print, radio, television and online news across metropolitan and rural areas and including Indigenous and CALD media) and media professionals developing stories about suicide and mental illness.
+- Media - includes peak media bodies, media organisations (including print, radio, television and online news across metropolitan and rural areas and including Indigenous and CALD media) and media professionals developing stories about suicide and mental ill-health.

-- Mental health and suicide prevention sectors - includes health, mental health, and suicide prevention organisations, services and professional bodies (government and non-government) and individual professionals within those organisations that may have a role in media portrayal of mental illness and suicide.
+- Suicide prevention and mental health sector - includes health, mental health, and suicide prevention organisations, services and professional bodies (government and non-government) and individual professionals within those organisations that may have a role in media portrayal of suicide and mental ill-health.

-- Universities - includes universities (including lecturers and students) that offer relevant programs in journalism and public relations.
+- Universities - includes university educators and students that offer relevant programs in journalism and public relations.

-- Police - includes jurisdictions in all states and territories and relevant officers within those sectors that may have a role in media portrayal of suicide and mental illness.
+- Police and courts- includes jurisdictions in all states and territories and relevant officers that may have to communicate with media about suicide and mental ill-health.